niclan/docker-registry-ops/README.md

 You need:

-- Python 3 and pip
+- Python 3.7 or later and pip
 - jq
 - One or more docker registries
 - One or more kubernetes clusters